ravishukla27/SkillLens/README.md

 # SkillLens
 ### 1. Project Overview

-Greetings.
 SkillLens is an AI-powered resume analysis application designed to help students and job seekers improve their resumes based on job descriptions.
 It is often observed that candidates fail to get shortlisted due to lack of keyword optimization and improper resume structuring.
 This results in low visibility in Applicant Tracking Systems (ATS).

 SkillLens solves this problem by providing a smart platform that compares resumes with job descriptions using NLP techniques.
 It generates a similarity score and gives actionable suggestions, enabling users to enhance their resumes and improve their chances of selection.